ncyellow/GophKeeper/README.md

 # GophKeeper

-## Работа через https
+## Working with HTTPS
-#### Для работы клиента в режиме https нам необходимо передать флаги или переменные окружения
+#### To run the client in HTTPS mode, you need to provide flags or environment variables:

-client -addr "https://localhost"  -crypto-crt "*.crt"  -crypto-key "*.key" -crypto-ca "*.key"
+`client -addr "https://localhost" -crypto-crt "*.crt" -crypto-key "*.key" -crypto-ca "*.key"`

-где: \
+where:
--addr путь до сервера \
+- `-addr` is the server's address
--crypto-ca ключ которым подписаны сертификаты\
+- `-crypto-ca` is the key used to sign the certificates
--crypto-crt сертификат \
+- `-crypto-crt` is the certificate
--crypto-key клиентский ключ
+- `-crypto-key` is the client's key

-#### Для работы Сервера в режиме https нам необходимо передать флаги или переменные окружения
+#### To run the server in HTTPS mode, you need to provide flags or environment variables:

-server -addr ":443"  -crypto-crt "*.crt"  -crypto-key "*.key" -dns "user=postgres password=12345 host=localhost port=5433 dbname=gophkeep"
+`server -addr ":443" -crypto-crt "*.crt" -crypto-key "*.key" -dns "user=postgres password=12345 host=localhost port=5433 dbname=gophkeep"`

-где: \
+where:
--addr путь до сервера \
+- `-addr` is the server's address
--crypto-crt сертификат \
+- `-crypto-crt` is the certificate
--crypto-key серверный ключ \
+- `-crypto-key` is the server's key
--dns строка подключения к БД
+- `-dns` is the connection string to the database

-## Работа через grpc
+## Working with gRPC
-#### Для работы клиента в режиме grpc нам необходимо передать флаги или переменные окружения
+#### To run the client in gRPC mode, you need to provide flags or environment variables:

-client -grpc-addr ":3200"
+`client -grpc-addr ":3200"`

-где: \
+where:
--grpc-addr путь до сервера
+- `-grpc-addr` is the server's address

-#### Для работы Сервера в режиме grpc нам необходимо передать флаги или переменные окружения
+#### To run the server in gRPC mode, you need to provide flags or environment variables:

-server -grpc-addr ":3200"  -dns "user=postgres password=12345 host=localhost port=5433 dbname=gophkeep"
+`server -grpc-addr ":3200" -dns "user=postgres password=12345 host=localhost port=5433 dbname=gophkeep"`

-где: \
+where:
--grpc-addr путь до сервера \
+- `-grpc-addr` is the server's address
--dns строка подключения к БД
+- `-dns` is the connection string to the database